Employees are the foundation upon which every successful company is built.

 “The way for organizations to identify talent gaps is to simply develop a standardized questionnaire of themes to ask key hiring leaders:

-What skills and competencies will be required for talent in the future;
+- what skills and competencies will be required of talent in the future;

 These questions need to be asked consistently and then tracked and analyzed for recurring themes to gain an understanding of the gaps.”